aleksigron/kokko/README.md

 [fmt](https://github.com/fmtlib/fmt) is used for logging formatting.

+[xxHash](https://github.com/Cyan4973/xxHash) is used for content hashing.

 [Gohufont](https://github.com/hchargois/gohufont) is used for debug text rendering.

-## Assets
-I've stopped storing assets in the code repository.
-While this makes it harder for people to test out the project, it removes the restrictions on asset sizes and licensing.
-It will make it easier to develop more advanced features and make sure performance issues don't arise when using more and bigger assets.